 the chapel and pinch pot of my palm cupping,

-and how the darkness that here pools and collects
+and how in the dark that here pools and collects

 we dissolve the weariness of doing.

 ‘Now,’ you say, follow the sound of my voice,

 descend into the labyrinths of your fingerprints,